 Peace deal or arms race?
-Proposed sale of F-35 jets to UAE prompts fears in Israel
+Proposed sale of F-35 jets to UAE prompts fears in Israel.

 In Israel, the proposed sale is tainting the otherwise great enthusiasm here for the agreements brokered by the White House to normalize relations with the UAE and Bahrain as well.

 “From a purely military perspective, I think it’s a dangerous development.
 It’s not just a new weapons technology.
-The F-35 is an entire weapons platform,” said Chuck Freilich, a former deputy national security adviser in Israel and analyst of U.S.-Israel relations.
-He said the F-35s would represent a “dramatic upgrading” of the Emirates’ military capability.
+The F-35 is an entire weapons platform,” said Chuck Freilich, a former deputy national security adviser in Israel and an analyst of U.S.-Israel relations.
+He said the F-35s would represent a “dramatic upgrading” of the UAE’s military capability.

 Eli Cohen, Israel’s intelligence minister, said in an interview that the historic peace agreements to be signed Tuesday will buttress Israel’s security by strengthening the alliance against Iran, which he called the main threat to Middle East stability.
 At the same time, he said Israel — which already has a fleet of 20 F-35s — would object to any arms deal that erodes its military superiority in the region.